 Dutch Hollow Farm was honored with the AJCA's most prestigious honor - the Master Breeder Award - in 2012.
 The farm is the second generation to receive the award as Paul's father, Stanley, earned the distinction in 1983.
 The Chittendens also received the National Dairy Shrine's Distinguished Cattle Breeder Award in 2014.

 The herd is enrolled on the American Jersey Cattle Association's (AJCA) REAP program and is a contract advertiser in the Jersey Journal.
-The 2019 lactation average is 19,942M, 1,023F and 737P on 695 cows.
-Actual production is 19,351M, 969F and 700P, marks that rank fifth for milk, fourth for fat and sixth for protein nationally among herds with 300-749 cows.
+The 2020 lactation average is 20,257M, 1,089F and 757P on 711 cows.
+Actual production is 19,463M, 1,024F and 711P.
+We rank 10th for milk and protein and 2nd for fat on an ME basis and 5th for milk and protein (tie) and 2nd for fat on an actual basis among herds with 300-749 cows.

 Each year, Dutch Hollow Farm sponsors the Best Bred and owned award at The All American Junior Jersey Show and features photographs of winners in its Jersey Journal advertisements in January.